top of page

 Above all, one can refuse to heap more stigma flame on the fire of music love that we all feel and lovingly seek to express.

-I'm sorry that stigma remains and justice is not served regarding beta blockers, in part because more folk don't refuse to be shamed and do speak up publicly and objectively about situations where medically-prescribed beta blockers have benefited them without detriment.
+I'm sorry that stigma remains and justice is not served regarding beta blockers, in part because more folk don't refuse to be shamed and do speak up publicly and objectively about situations where medically-prescribed beta blockers have benefitted them without detriment.

 I hope that day comes quickly!